lahiruz/Automated-Gel-Documentation-Analysis-System/README.md

 # Automated-Gel-Documentation-Analysis-System

+Use the files inside the Other needed resouces folder to do following tasks.

-Use other needed resources folder to get sql file to connect the database and use other JAR folder to generate reports
+Other needed resources folder ->
+                              *sql file to connect the database
+                              *Other JAR folder to generate reports